 Today we focus on evolution not revolution at Bank Street, and believe that it is important to remember the history of John Watt and Son and celebrate it in this wonderful building whilst providing excellent service and a good brew!

-Our menu provides a range of light snacks cakes and our freshly baked scones served with hand churned butter from Winter Tarn Dairy.
+Our menu provides a range of light snacks cakes and our freshly baked scones served with Claire’s Handmade Jams.
 Our food is prepared fresh and is where possible all sourced from suppliers from within a 50 mile radius of the shop and we are proud to utilise the following local suppliers:-

-Claire’s Jams, Cranston’s, McCalls Bakery, Winter Tarn, In House Chocolates, Pioneer Food Service, Interfresh
+Claire’s Handmade Jams, Cranston’s, McCalls Bakery, Co Co Co Chocolates, Pioneer Food Service, Interfresh.

-The next great step in the long history of John Watt and Son and possibly the biggest leap since Bank Street moved from being a traditional grocer’s shop to becoming a tea and coffee specialist with a thriving café on-site.
+The next great step in the long history of John Watt and Son.
+Blackfriars Shop may possibly be the biggest leap forward for John Watt since Bank Street transformed from a traditional grocer’s shop, to becoming a tea and coffee specialist with a thriving cafe on-site.

-With the wholesale side of the business growing significantly in two years it became apparent that a 2kg roaster was going to struggle to meet the increased demand.
-With no room for a bigger roaster in Bank Street we were faced with a choice, be logical and take a sensible unit on an industrial estate or take over a rundown and quirky shop a 5 minute walk away from Bank Street, and thus JW at Blackfriars was born!
+With the wholesale side of our business growing significantly in just two years under the new owners, it became apparent that a 2 Kg capacity roaster was going to struggle to meet the increased demand.
+With no room for a bigger roaster in Bank Street we were faced with a choice.
+Either be logical and take a sensible, large unit on an industrial estate…. or take over a rundown and quirky shop 5 minutes’ walk away from Bank Street.
+Therefore we decided on the latter course, and so was born JW at Blackfriars.

-At Blackfriars Street we have the room to service our wholesale customers properly with a bigger roaster and an organised packing room.
-We have also opened a café where you can have a brew and a cake while watching tomorrow’s coffee being roasted.
+At Blackfriars Street we have the room to service our wholesale customers properly with a bigger roaster (15 Kg capacity), and an organised packing area.
+We have also opened a small cafe where you can have a brew and a cake while watching tomorrow’s coffee being roasted.

 JW at the Museum